For immediate help, call the National Suicide Prevention Lifeline at 800-273-8255.

 Suicide rates and statistics

 There are racial disparities in suicide, as well.
 American Indians, Alaskan Natives and white men are at the highest risk.
 Asian/Pacific Islanders have the lowest suicide rate for men, and African Americans have the lowest rate for women, according to the CDC.

 For reasons not fully understood, suicides are more common in spring.
 This springtime peak may be the result of a loss of hope as the weather warms but life doesn't seem to improve for the depressed person.
 Alternatively, increased sociality during warmer months could put extra pressure on someone who is struggling.
 Some scientists even believe that inflammation from spring allergens could exacerbate mental illness, though those connections are unproven.

 Suicide warning signs

 The biggest risk factor for committing suicide is having previously attempted to kill oneself.
 The vast majority of people who do kill themselves have a mental illness.
-More than 90 percent of people who kill themselves have a mental disorder, whether depression, bipolar disorder or some other diagnosis, according to the National Alliance on Mental Illness (NAMI).
+More than 90 percent of people who kill themselves have a mental disorder, either depression, bipolar disorder or some other diagnosis, according to the National Alliance on Mental Illness (NAMI).
 [Suicide: Red Flags and Warning Signs]

 Substance abuse is another risk factor, in part because drugs and alcohol lower inhibitions, making it easier for people to act on their suicidal thoughts.
 One-third of people who killed themselves in 2009 had alcohol in their systems, according to the CDC.
 About a fifth (20.8 percent) tested positive for opiates, which include prescription pain medications and heroin.

 People with a family history of suicide, childhood trauma or who have impulsive aggression are more likely to commit suicide themselves, Campo said.
 For people with an underlying mental illness, stressful situations (such as bullying, relationship conflict or unemployment) can increase risk.
 Suicide can also be contagious, which is why suicide prevention groups advise that media reports about suicide avoid sensationalism or descriptions of the act.

 Immediate warning signs that someone may be in a suicidal crisis include: